Indian Navy amphibious vessel acquisition project: Landing Platform Dock acquisition attempt (2013)

-In 2013, the service issued a Request For Proposal (RFP) to four domestic shipbuilders - L&T Shipbuilding (L&T), ABG Shipyard (ABG), Pipavav Shipyard Limited (RDEL) and Hindustan Shipyard Limited (HSL).
-Under this scheme, the winner of the bid would be requested to build two landing platform docks, while the remaining two were to be built by the state-owned HSL.
+In December 2013, the service had issued a Request For Proposal (RFP), a tender, to three domestic shipbuilders — L&T Shipbuilding (L&T), ABG Shipyard (ABGSL) and Pipavav Shipyard [later acquired by Reliance and renamed as Reliance Defence and Engineering Limited (RDEL) and Reliance Naval and Engineering Limited (RNEL)].
+Under the US$2.65 billion project, the winner of the bid would be requested to build two landing platform docks, while the remaining two were to be built by the state-owned Hindustan Shipyard Limited (HSL) at the same cost.